unicornlaunching/CodingStarterPack/Lab1.md

 print(grocery_list[2])
 print(grocery_list[3])

 # I'm telling you, if you've gotten this far, YOU'RE SOOOOO CLOOOOOOOOOOOSE!!
+You've just learned your first handful of data structures, from variables to strings to arrays.
+Congrats!
+Now TAKE A BREAK!

 print("-------------------")